Holding a Regular Meeting with the Association of the British Pharmaceutical Industry (ABPI)

 Mr. Amit Aggarwal of the ABPI introduced the ABPI's efforts to engage patients and the public in healthcare, including the establishment of the Patient Advisory Council, which includes the voice of patients in ABPI leadership decision-making, and the Patient Advisory Forum (which has existed for about 20 years).
 The Patient Information Forum, of which ABPI is a member, is a "trusted resource" that provides "a forum for patients to share information and information about their health care needs.
 The Patient Information Forum, of which ABPI is a member, manages and operates an "accreditation system for organizations that disseminate trustworthy medical information," and ABPI has been granted accreditation status in consecutive years.

-The ABPI also introduced that it provides guidance to patient groups to maintain transparency in funding, regardless of the size of the group, and that it actively supports pharmaceutical companies and patient groups to facilitate their collaboration.
+The ABPI also introduced that it provides guidance to patient groups to maintain transparency in funding, regardless of the size of the group, and that it actively supports the collaboration between JPMA and patient groups.

-In the Q&A session, the panelists discussed how to promote collaboration in Japan as well, either through pharmaceutical associations or individual companies, based on a more equal relationship and structure.
-However, it is necessary to focus on actual outcomes and keep a close eye on results and implementation.
+During the Q&A session, the panelists discussed how JPMA or individual companies in Japan should promote collaboration based on a more equal relationship and structure.
+However, it is necessary to focus on actual outcomes and keep a close eye on results and implementation, rather than saying "we did this and it is OK.

-Regarding transparency in the collaboration between companies and patient groups, it was suggested that the independence of patient groups should be respected and promoted first, and then the involvement of patient groups should be promoted from an earlier stage in the process of drug discovery, clinical trials, medical technology evaluation, and drug price reimbursement, to avoid mutual conflicts of interest.
+Regarding transparency in the collaboration between companies and patient groups, it was suggested that, first of all, the independence of patient groups should be respected and promoted, and that the involvement of patient groups should be promoted from an earlier stage in the process of drug discovery, clinical trials, medical technology evaluation, and drug price reimbursement, in order to avoid mutual conflicts of interest.
 In the U.K., the size and nature of patient groups are also a factor.
 Even in the UK, patient groups vary in size and nature, and the Corona Disaster has led to significant healthcare disparities among the population.
 He also shared the current trend of emphasizing diversity, inclusiveness, and reach-out, and the movement to listen to and understand the voices of all patient groups and patients as much as possible.

 Update on Japan Patient Engagement (JPMA)

-Mr. Misawa introduced the organizational structure, scope, and recent activities of the Pharmaceutical Manufacturers Association of Japan (PMAJ) Patient Group Collaboration Promotion Committee, including efforts to improve the capability of committee members by providing a summary of each stakeholder's activities related to PPI (patient and citizen engagement), and the "Creation Society (a society that makes clinical trials accessible to all).
+Mr. Misawa introduced the organizational structure, scope, and recent activities of the JPMA's Patient Cooperation Committee, including efforts to improve the capability of committee members by providing a summary of each stakeholder's activities related to PPI (Patient and Public Involvement), and the "Creation Society (a society that makes clinical trials accessible to all).
 The committee also shared its efforts to promote mutual understanding and collaboration with patient groups and other stakeholders through participation in such forums as the "Creating a society where clinical trials are accessible to all" and the "Pharmaceutical Visionary Meeting".

-In response to the presentation by the Pharmaceutical Manufacturers Association of Japan (PMAJ), some participants commented that they were impressed by the consistency and similarities with the activities of the ABPI, and that the phrases and expressions used were very precise.
+JPMA commented that they were impressed by the consistency and similarities with the activities of the ABPI, and that the phrases and expressions used in the presentation were very apt.

 Concluding Remarks

 Mr. Clair Machin, ABPI, expressed his appreciation for the lively discussion and thanked the participants for the deeper understanding that was achieved through the discussion.
-Mr. Hisashi Nakagaki, Vice-Chairman of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), expressed his appreciation for the exchange of opinions on the new British government's life science policy and patient collaboration, as well as his expectations for the future government and for more active exchanges between the two organizations.
+Mr. Hisashi Nakagaki, Vice Chairperson of the JPMA International Affairs Committee, expressed his appreciation for the exchange of views on the new British government's life science policy and patient collaboration, as well as his expectations for the future government and for more active exchanges between the two organizations.

-In addition to the active exchange of opinions and deepening mutual understanding during each session, the visit to the U.K. was very fruitful and intensive, with Vice Chairman Manabe accompanying the delegation to meet with government officials and to hand over a position paper to convey the position of the Pharmaceutical Manufacturers' Association of Japan (PAPJ).
+In addition to the active exchange of opinions during each session and the deepening of mutual understanding between the two organizations, the visit to the UK was very fruitful and productive, with JPMA Vice Chair Manabe accompanying the delegation to meet with government officials and to present a position paper on the JPMA's position.
 We would also like to take this opportunity to thank JPG (Japanese Pharmaceutical Group), the Japanese life science industry association in the UK, which was indispensable in the preparation of these activities.
 We will continue to strive to deepen our relationship with them.

 The next meeting is scheduled to be held in 2025.

-(International Committee, Europe and America Subcommittee, Europe Group, UK Team)
+(International Affairs Committee, Europe and America Subcommittee, Europe Group, UK Team)